-Kia has released individual teasers of dedicated EVs set to arrive by 2027.
-The Korean brand is working on seven such models, including SUVs and MPVs.
-The company has also confirmed that these will be named ‘EV1’ to ‘EV9’.
+In January, Kia released individual teasers of dedicated EVs it plans to introduce by 2027.
+The Korean brand is working on seven such models, including SUVs and sedans and has confirmed that these will be named ‘EV1’ to ‘EV9’.
+The Kia EV6 unveiled on March 15 was the first of the dedicated Kia electric cars.

-Of particular interest are three crossover/SUV models, pictured in the gallery below.
-From left to right, according to Karim Habib, Head of Kia Global Design, “a powerful and dynamic crossover”, “a fun and practical commuter,” and “a strong and bold SUV”.
-These models should be the Kia CV (also shown in the featured image), the next-gen Kia Soul EV, and a large Kia SUV belonging to the segment as the Hyundai Ioniq 7.
+Of particular interest are three crossover/SUV models, enhanced teasers, pictured in the gallery.
+From top to bottom, according to Karim Habib, Head of Kia Global Design are, “a powerful and dynamic crossover,” “a fun and practical commuter,” and “a strong and bold SUV”.
+These models should be the recently-revealed Kia EV6 (also shown in the featured image), the next-gen Kia Soul EV, and a large Kia SUV belonging to the segment of the Hyundai Ioniq 7.

-The Kia “fun and practical commuter” features a silhouette very similar to that of the Kia Soul, sporting the model’s distinctive C-pillar garnish.
-The “strong and bold SUV” is designed to look like a conventional tough SUV, and it goes without saying that it would be three-row model.
+The Kia “fun and practical commuter” features a silhouette very similar to that of the e-Soul, sporting the model’s distinctive C-pillar garnish.
+The “strong and bold SUV” is designed to look like a conventional or frame SUV, and it goes without saying that it would be three-row model.
 Wouldn’t surprise us if it turns out as the Sorento’s all-electric cousin.

 Six of the seven dedicated EVs coming by 2025